awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ```
 ./kvssink_gstreamer_sample MyStreamName
 ```
-To stream from file with this sample, download a test video file and append the file name after the stream name in the run command:
+To stream from file with this sample, you can download a test video file and append the file name after the stream name in the sample run command:
 ```
 wget https://awsj-iot-handson.s3-ap-northeast-1.amazonaws.com/kvs-workshop/sample.mp4
 ```